UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

  have two OmniPath cards each and Lustre is set up to use both.
 This setup was working previously; we are going to investigate further.

+- 2023-03-30 10:40 - Last night we had two ZFS panics, one on each OSS.
+These occurred at just before 10pm and again at 1:30am.
+These will have caused some jobs to fail with I/O errors.
+We have adjusted some configuration so that if we have more panics then the filesystem should hopefully be able to recover more quickly and cause fewer I/O errors.

+ We had a problem with ZFS panics before where it was a known issue with the versions we were running and fixed it by upgrading the versions of Lustre and ZFS that we had on Young.
+The current issue we are experiencing does not appear to be a known one, investigation continues.

 ### Michael

 - All systems are working well.